samra-xloop/tdd-shopping-cart-java/README.md

 ## Acceptance Criteria:

 1. Given that I visit the site, when I begin shopping, then I expect my cart to be empty.
-1. Given I have an empty cart, when I add an Item, then I expect to `getTotalPrice()` reflect the sum of all the Items in my cart, times the quantities of each item.
+1. Given I have an empty cart, when I add an Item, then I expect to see the total cost of all the items in my cart.
-1. Given I have an empty cart, when I add more than one of an item, then I expect `itemQuantities()` to show the number of items I have added.
+1. Given I have an empty cart, when I add more than one of an item, then I expect to see the number of items I have added.
-1. Given I have an empty cart, when I add items, then I expect `itemizedList()` reflect the items I have added along with their price and quantity.
+1. Given I have an empty cart, when I add items, then I expect to see an itemized list with price and quantity.
-1. Given I have an empty cart, when I add more than one of an item, then I expect `getTotalPrice()` to reflect both the item price and quantity.
-1. Given I have a cart with items that are not on sale, when I add items that are on sale, I expect `onSaleItems()` to include only the items on sale.
+1. Given I have a cart with some items, when I add new items that are on sale, I expect `onSaleItems()` to include only the items on sale.

 ## Additional Resources
 - [Working with Currency](http://vanillajava.blogspot.de/2011/08/double-your-money-again.html)